 b.
 A majority of the convention shall constitute a quorum to do business, and no amendment proposed shall be submitted to the people, as hereinafter provided, unless adopted by the individually recorded vote of a majority of the delegates elected, entered on the journal to be kept.
+The convention shall determine its rules, choose uergaws elected, entered on the journal to be kept.
 The convention shall determine its rules, choose its officers, and be the judge of the elections, returns and qualifications of its members.
 A vacancy in the office of district delegate shall be filled by a vote of the remaining delegates of that district.
 A vacancy in the office of delegate-at-large shall be filled by a vote of the remaining delegates-at-large.
 Any tie vote in filling a vacancy shall be resolved by the vote of the presiding officer of the convention.
 In the event of a failure to elect a person to any office of delegate the convention shall fill such office.